zhfkt/ComplexCi/README.md

 ### How to get Quick/Best Result

-Here I write 2 scripts both on the windows and linux platform to help users to get the quick and best results based on the ComplexCi.
+Here I write 2 scripts both on the windows and linux platform to help users to get the quick and best results based on the ComplexCi for DataCastle Competition.

 The quickresult script is a quick way to generate the output.
 Compared with the best result, it doesn’t spend too much time and the result is still competitive and surprisingly in the scale of million.
 The quickresult script can achieve NUM <zhfkt> in the metric of Robustness.